vuejs/vitepress/docs/guide/markdown.md

 ## Syntax Highlighting in Code Blocks

-VitePress uses [Shiki](https://shiki.matsu.io/) to highlight language syntax in Markdown code blocks, using coloured text.
+VitePress uses [Shikiji](https://github.com/antfu/shikiji) (an improved version of [Shiki](https://shiki.matsu.io/)) to highlight language syntax in Markdown code blocks, using coloured text.
 Shiki supports a wide variety of programming languages.
 All you need to do is append a valid language alias to the beginning backticks for the code block:

 **Input**